whosaysni/robotframework-ja/docs/userguide/INSTALL.rst

 ---------

-If you are using pip_, upgrading to a new version required either using the `--upgrade` option or specifying the version to use explicitly:
+If you are using pip_, upgrading to a new version required either using the :option:`--upgrade` option or specifying the version to use explicitly:

 .. sourcecode:: bash